LucaBlanchi/git-multiswitch/README.md

 # HOW TO CONFIGURE IT
 Edit repos.json to store the relevant repositories: the keys are the name of the repo folders, and the values are the absolute paths to the folder holding them (repos do no have to share the same path).
-Envs can be added throw the command line utility (recommended), or manually following /envs/example.json
+Envs can be added throgh the command line utility (recommended), or manually following /envs/example.json

 # HOW TO USE IT
 Launch `main.py` as a python script.
 You have now access to the following commands: